×

 What is a typical expat home or apartment like in Santiago?

 "Expat homes and apartments in Santiago are typically modern and spacious, with large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city and the surrounding mountains.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as air conditioning, high-speed internet, and cable TV.
-Most expat homes and apartments also come with a security system, providing peace of mind for those living in the city," wrote a member in Santiago.
+Most expat homes and apartments also come with a security system, providing peace of mind for those living in the city," explained one expat living in Santiago, Chile.

 What is the average cost of housing in Santiago?